freedomofpress/securedrop/docs/source.rst

 |Source Interface with Javascript Disabled|

-If this is the first time you're using the Tor browser, it's likely that you have JavaScript enabled and that the Security Setting that Tor browser provides is set to "Low".
+If this is the first time you're using the Tor Browser, it's likely that you have JavaScript enabled and that the Security Setting that the Tor Browser provides is set to "Low".
 If you do, there will be a purple warning banner at the top of the page that encourages you to disable JavaScript and turn up the **Security Setting** to **Safest**: